topspinj/recommender-tutorial/recommender-basics.md

 ### Content-based Filtering

-Content-based filtering is a type of supervised learning that generates recommendations based on user and item features.
+Content-based filtering generates recommendations based on user and item features.
 Given a set of item features (movie genre, release date, country, language, etc.), it predicts how a user will rate an item based on their ratings of previous movies.

 Content-based filtering handles the "cold start" problem because it is able to provide personalized recommendations for brand new users and features.